chicken stir fry served over rice in a black bowl with chop sticks

 Sauté

-Sauté the celery and red pepper until they are no longer crisp.
+Sauté the celery and red pepper until they are no longer crunchy crisp.

 Add the chopped garlic and scallions to cook for 1 or two minutes.

-Add the bean sprouts and water chestnuts to the skillet and cook for 3-4 minutes until the bean sprouts start to soften.
+Add the bean sprouts and water chestnuts to the skillet and cook for 3-4 minutes until the bean sprouts start to get a little limp.

-bean sprouts and water chestnuts added to skillet
+adding bean sprouts and water chestnuts to vegetables in the skillet

 The water chestnuts and bean sprouts are added to the skillet.
 Keep the ingredients moving.